southrivertech/titansftp.pub/cloud-marketplace/win-x64/tncucm/gettingstarted.md

 - `Email Notifications`- Titan has a full Events Management system which can be leveraged to do many things, including send email notifications for alerts.
 To fully leverage the power of Email Notifications, please make sure to configure the settings for your specific email server under the Titan Admin console's Email tab.
 - Many more features are available, see the Titan Admin Users Guide from the Help menu in the Admin Console.

-## Getting Started

-To launch the Titan SFTP Administrator click on the Titan SFTP Server desktop icon which will launch the browser and connect to the default localhost admin port of 31443.
-The first time you run the Administrator it will prompt you to create a new Administrator account to allow configuring the server.

 ## Configure Titan for External access